stanmaz/BBOalert/README.md

 ## Data file format

-The file must begin with the <b>BBOalert</b> keyword (case insensitive) to be recognized by the program.

 Comma separated value (CSV) format is used for each record.

+The file must begin with the header record :

+   BBOalert,<user text>

+Where :

+- BBOalert is mandatory keyword
+- <user text> is free text.
+Typically used to express the version of the data.
+It will be displayed after data import.

 Alerted calls should contain at least three text fields separated by commas :